 Shirley loved children and spent thirty-three years as a public school teacher.
 She taught school in Lufkin, Corpus Christi, and San Antonio, Texas, and retired in 1990.
 After retirement she served as a mentor in Elementary Schools in the San Antonio Independent School District.
 Her community involvement included serving on numerous committees and boards as the Good Samaritan Center, Salvation Army Women's Auxiliary, City Public Service Advisory Council, Coliseum/Willow Park Neighborhood Association, volunteer in the San Antonio Public Library, chairperson of the Southside Day Care Reading Program, Each One Teach One tutoring program, and the Friends of the Carver Library Board.
 Shirley was a Life Member of the NAACP and the Prairie View A & M National Alumni Association, a member of the San Antonio/ Prairie View Alumni Chapter, an active member of the Prairie View A & M Class of 1953; the Retired Teachers Association, and the State and National Educators Association.

 Shirley was preceded in death by her parents; a son, Milbrew Jr.; four brothers, and one sister.
 She leaves to cherish her memories her husband, the Reverend Milbrew Davis; a son and daughter-in-law, Charles James and Michele; two daughters, Sabrina Joy and Tammy Joyce; two grand-daughters, Candace and Charlette; one great grandson, Dominick; two sister-in-laws; nephews, nieces, and other relatives and friends.

-To send flowers to SHIRLEY's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of SHIRLEY MAE DAVIS, please visit our floral store.